guifi/guifi-cxoln/CXOLN.en_US.md

 ### 11. Location Grant

 >Quan es cedeixen ubicacions per muntar-hi infraestructures de xarxa sense contraprestació, independentment de quins siguin la resta de titulars, s'assumeix que facilitaran la connexió més oberta possible en funció de la naturalesa de l'equipament.
-Si s'estableixen limitacions d'espai o de capacitat han de facilitar el trànsit segons els Comuns XOLN, ser raonables, aplicant les bones pràctiques, les mateixes condicions per a tots els usuaris sense discriminacions i no forçar la contractació de serveis a operadors concrets encara que siguin co-titulars de la infraestructura.
+Si s'estableixen limitacions d'espai o de capacitat han de facilitar el trànsit segons els [Comuns de la XOLN](#cxoln), ser raonables, aplicant les bones pràctiques, les mateixes condicions per a tots els usuaris sense discriminacions i no forçar la contractació de serveis a operadors concrets encara que siguin co-titulars de la infraestructura.
 Els operadors que hi ofereixen compromís de servei n'haurien de tenir suficient amb aplicar el que es preveu en el punt [VI.
 3. Informació publica dels prioritats](#3-informació-publica-dels-prioritats).

 When locations are granted without compensation to host network infrastructures, and independently of whom the rest of `(the location's|the infrastructure's ?)` owners are, it is understood that they `(who..?)` will facilitate the most open connection possible according to the equipment(s)' `nature|possibilities`.
 If space or capacity limitations are established, these have to `facilitate|allow` traffic in accordance with the [CXOLN](#cxoln), be reasonable, follow good practices, apply the same non-discriminatory conditions to all users, and not force entering a service contract with specific operators even when these are co-owners of the infrastructure.
 Operators that offer guaranteed service levels should be fine as long as they comply with section [IV.3.
 Public Information of Priorities](#3-public-information-of-priorities).